wasp-lang/wasp/web/docs/auth/auth-hooks.md

   It contains the following fields:
   - `accessToken: string`

-    The OAuth access token can be used to make requests to the provider's API on behalf of the user.
+    You can use the OAuth access token to use the provider's API on behalf of the user.
   - `uniqueRequestId: string`

       The unique request ID for the OAuth flow (you might know it as the `state` parameter in OAuth.)

-      The `onBeforeOAuthRedirect` hook receives the same value which can be used to reference data saved in that hook.
+      You can use the unique request ID to get the data saved in the `onBeforeOAuthRedirect` hook.
 - `prisma: PrismaClient`

-  Prisma client instance which you can use to query your database.
+  The Prisma client instance which you can use to query your database.
 - `req: Request`

-  [Express request object](https://expressjs.com/en/api.html#req) from which you can access the request headers, cookies, etc.
+  The [Express request object](https://expressjs.com/en/api.html#req) from which you can access the request headers, cookies, etc.
 - `hookName: string`

-  The name of the current hook (`'onAfterSignup'`).
+  The current hook name (`'onAfterSignup'`).
 This value can be useful when logging or debugging.

 Wasp ignores this hook's **return value**.